 I’m a teensy bit obsessed with my air fryer.
 But who isn’t?
 If the last two years have shown us anything, it’s that we’re at the forefront of the air fryer revolution.
 People are transforming anything from gross to gorgeous, without the extra fat.

 One of my top discoveries has been air fryer asparagus.
 This cooking process keeps these nutty, sweet veggies crispy and tender without roasting or baking them in the oven with mountains of butter.
+(Then again, I have a delicious garlicky oven-roasted asparagus you might want to check!)

 Air-fried veggies are an amazing alternative to steaming, baking, or sauteing.
 Not only will it add plenty of flavor, but it’s a different way of cooking them that’s still super good for you.
 And my air fryer asparagus recipe is easy and delicious.
 It is my favorite way to transform this vegetable into an amazing side dish or green addition to any meal of the day.